Chart Color Schemes

 Glenroy - West's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Glenroy - West residents have a relatively positive health profile, with low prevalence of common conditions among the general population.
-However, certain older and at-risk cohorts have higher rates compared to national averages.
+Glenroy - West residents showed relatively positive health outcomes, with a low prevalence of common health conditions among the general population, although higher than the national average for older and at-risk cohorts.
+Approximately 55% (~5,273 people) had private health cover, compared to Greater Melbourne's 52.5%.

-Approximately 55% (~5,274 people) have private health cover, which is higher than Greater Melbourne's 52.5%.
-Mental health issues affect 7.5% of residents, while arthritis impacts 6.2%.
-About 74.6% declare no medical ailments, compared to 72.2% in Greater Melbourne.
-The area has 12.1% (1,165 people) aged 65 and over, lower than Greater Melbourne's 14.0%.
-While health outcomes among seniors require more attention, overall, Glenroy - West residents fare well compared to broader population averages.
+Mental health issues affected 7.5% of residents, while arthritis impacted 6.2%, with 74.6% reporting no medical ailments, compared to 72.2% across Greater Melbourne.
+The area has 12.1% (1,164 people) aged 65 and over, lower than Greater Melbourne's 14.0%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health